krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Amazon FSx for Lustre is a file system better suited for distributed computing for HPC (high-performance computing) and is very expensive

+EFS types:
+- Amazon EFS Standard (General Purpose)
+- Amazon EFS Infrequent Access (EFS IA)
+- EFS One Zone Storage Class
+- EFS Lifecycle Management (Automatic Transition between Storage Classes)
+  - While this is not a storage class in itself, EFS Lifecycle Management enables you to automatically transition files between the EFS Standard and EFS IA storage classes based on their access patterns.

 #### A financial services company wants to move the Windows file server clusters out of their datacenters.
 They are looking for cloud file storage offerings that provide full Windows compatibility.
 Can you identify the AWS storage services that provide highly reliable file storage that is accessible over the industry-standard Server Message Block (SMB) protocol compatible with Windows systems?

 - Amazon FSx for Windows File Server
 Amazon FSx for Windows File Server is a fully managed, highly reliable file storage that is accessible over the industry-standard Server Message Block (SMB) protocol.
 It is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, and Microsoft Active Directory (AD) integration.

+- To access Amazon FSx for Windows File Server from your on-premises data center, you can use AWS Direct Connect or a VPN connection

 - File Gateway Configuration of AWS Storage Gateway Depending on the use case, AWS Storage Gateway provides 3 types of storage interfaces for on-premises applications: File, Volume, and Tape.
 The File Gateway enables you to store and retrieve objects in Amazon S3 using file protocols such as Network File System (NFS) and Server Message Block (SMB).

+#### How do you ensure high availability and fault tolerance for Amazon EBS volumes?

+To ensure high availability and fault tolerance for Amazon EBS:
+- __Multi-AZ Deployments__: Use EBS volumes across different Availability Zones (AZs).
+This can be done by taking snapshots in one AZ and restoring them to volumes in other AZs in case of an AZ failure.
+- __Snapshots__: Regularly back up EBS snapshots to Amazon S3 for disaster recovery.
+Snapshots can be restored in any AZ or region.
+- __Elastic Volumes__: Dynamically scale EBS volumes up or down to meet changing workloads without downtime.
+- __Monitoring__: Use CloudWatch to monitor volume health, throughput, and performance.
+Set alarms for failures and performance degradation.

+#### How does Amazon EFS handle file locking and concurrent file access?

+Amazon EFS supports file locking and concurrent file access by using NFSv4.1 and NFSv4.2 protocols, which offer file locking mechanisms.
+The system supports read-write locks that can be used by multiple clients simultaneously to avoid data corruption.

+- File Locking: EFS supports NFS file locking to prevent concurrent modifications to the same file
+- Concurrency: EFS ensures that multiple EC2 instances or clients can read and write concurrently to the file system with minimal latency

+#### What are the trade-offs between using Amazon EFS vs. using Amazon S3 for file storage in terms of performance, cost, and use case suitability?

+- EFS provides real-time __file-based access__ (NFS), while S3 is suitable for object storage where data is accessed over __HTTP/S__.
+- Use EFS for applications requiring __shared file access__, and use __S3 for cheap storage__ of large datasets, backups, or media files that don’t need constant access.
+- S3 High-throughput object storage, but access is not as fast or __low-latency as file systems like EFS__.

+#### How would you migrate a large on-premises file system to Amazon EFS with minimal downtime?

+- Set up __Amazon EFS__: Deploy an EFS file system within your __VPC__ and create mount targets in the correct subnets.
+- __AWS DataSync__: Use AWS DataSync to automate the migration of data from on-premises to EFS.
+DataSync supports high-speed transfers and can sync data between on-premises storage and Amazon EFS with minimal downtime.
+- __Test Migration__: Conduct a pilot test with a subset of the data to verify the migration process before migrating the entire dataset.
+- __Cutover Phase__: During the cutover phase, ensure that file system access is directed to EFS and new data writes are directed to the cloud while synchronizing any final changes to EFS.
+- __Post-Migration__: Once the migration is complete, continue syncing any changes made during the migration period and verify the application works seamlessly on EFS.